platon-rov/madrov.me/src/posts/shared-should-be-gone.md

 Again, the solution is simple.
 Abandon the idea of a "base" layer altogether.

 Start with a single default layer.
-Once you recognize the need for a different layers, you can create a concrete layers on top of it.
+Once you recognize the need for a different layers, you can create them on top of it and name them more concretely.

 ```jsx
 class Button { ... }